apache/mina-site/source/mina-project/technical-documentation/ssl-tls-internal.md

 ### Reading data

 Let's start with the reading side.
-As explained upper, we receive bytes which are parts or **TLS** packets, or complete **TLS** packets.
+As explained upper, we receive bytes which are parts or **TLS** packets, or complete **TLS** packets (we may received more than one full TLS packets in one block of bytes).
 We will decrypt them only when we have enough bytes to form a complete **TLS** packet.
 In this case, we just have to tell the **SslEngine** instance to decrypt it, which will product a decrypted buffer containing the original data.

 Last, not least, we have to send those data to the application handler.

 The process is described by the following schema: